-Performance: The bar chart and performance table below show the variability of the Fund's returns, which is some indication of the risks of investing in the Fund.
+The bar chart and performance table below show the variability of the Fund's returns, which is some indication of the risks of investing in the Fund.
 The bar chart shows performance of the Fund's Institutional Class shares for each full calendar year since the Fund's inception.
-The performance table compares the performance of each of the Fund's share classes over time to the performance of the Fund's benchmark index.
+The performance table compares the performance of each of the Fund's share classes over time to the performance of the Fund's benchmark index and a supplemental index.
 You should be aware that the Fund's past performance (before and after taxes) may not be an indication of how the Fund will perform in the future.
-Class A and Class C shares have similar annual returns to Institutional Class shares because the classes are invested in the same portfolio of securities, however, the returns for Class A and Class C shares are lower than Institutional Class shares because Class A and Class C shares have higher expenses and Class A shares are subject to a load.
+Class A and Class C shares have similar annual returns to Institutional Class shares because the classes are invested in the same portfolio of securities.
+However, the returns for Class A and Class C shares are lower than Institutional Class shares because Class A and Class C shares have higher expenses and Class A shares are subject to a load and Class C shares are subject to a deferred sales charge.
 Shareholder reports containing financial and performance information for the Fund will be made available to shareholders semi-annually.
 Updated performance information and daily NAV per share is available at no cost by calling toll-free 866-303-8623.